TABLE OF CONTENTS

 Water in gallon jugs will be available at several locations on the course.
 We learned our lesson last year.
 There will be plenty of water.
 Food is available at the NW and SW corners of the venue.
 Notably, Szalay’s Farm Market has fresh buttered sweet corn, custard with your choice of berries and fresh fruit.
 Peninsula has the National Park Store for snacks and two restaurants.
 There is also a gas station a few hundred meters from the NE corner of the venue.

 Rootstocks are marked with a green X. My new mapping standard is to indicate only those that are taller than I can reach.
 Some of the older maps have them mapped to a lesser standard, or they have rotted away over time.
-Two of the older maps as well as the new land in between were geo referenced.
+Two of the older maps as well as the new land in between were geo- referenced.
 The old maps are less reliable in this regard and were a royal pain to incorporate into the composite map.
 The corn maze map is not to orienteering standards but is mostly accurate and is suitable for framing.

 RULES & EQUIPMENT

 Portable GPS systems are allowed as long as the intention is to simply record the route taken for later analysis, discussion and sharing.
 Whistles are mandatory.
 No help from others or caching of supplies is allowed during the race away from the base camp.
 If in a team, team members must stay within sight and speaking distance throughout the event, except for coed teams when going potty.
 Solo competitors are allowed.
-All teams should have a working cell phone with them, however, cell reception is spotty especially in deep reentrants.
+All teams should have a working cell phone with them, however, cell reception is spotty especially in deep reentrants, caverns and Faraday cages.